 Considered the cultural home of Brisbane, this large public space has something for everyone!
 Located right in the city center, this free attraction is well maintained and aesthetically pleasing.

 For aquatic lovers, there’s a large pool, a sandy man-made beach, and a kids splash zone!
 Take a walk along the riverside rainforest and see colorful lizards, birds, and local vegetation.
 The perfect place for shopping and dining, South Bank is filled with cafes, bars, and restaurants.
+Get this one included in your Brisbane itinerary.

 #5 – Get the Best View of Brisbane at Mt Coot-tha

 Take in the beautiful panoramic views of Brisbane at the top of Mt Coot-tha.
-Historically, this mountain was frequented by aboriginals who would come here to collect honey produced by the native stingless bees, now it serves as a popular city lookout.
+Historically, this mountain was frequented by aboriginals who would come here to collect honey produced by the native stingless bees.
+Now it serves as a popular city lookout.

 Walking and cycling trails surround the mountain with striking scenery and lush vegetation.
 There is also a restaurant and cafe at the top with informal dining, refreshments, a souvenir shop, and an ice-cream kiosk.
 Pick from a handful of bushwalk trails and bask in the natural beauty of Australia!